OctopusDeploy/docs/docs/deployment-process/configuration-features/xml-configuration-variables-feature.md

 :::hint
 You can perform simple convention-based replacements in .NET XML configuration files using this feature.
 We also have a feature tailored to [JSON configuration files](/docs/deployment-process/configuration-features/json-configuration-variables-feature.md).

-If you are looking for something more flexible, we have the [Substitute Variables in Files feature](/docs/deployment-process/configuration-features/substitute-variables-in-files.md) enabling you to perform complex transformations on any kind of file.
+If you are looking for something more flexible, we have the [Substitute Variables in Templates feature](/docs/deployment-process/configuration-features/substitute-variables-in-templates.md) enabling you to perform complex transformations on any kind of file.
 :::

 ## How to use this feature